Stock market today: Wall Street slides as debt worries worsen

 High interest rates have also meant stress for the U.S. banking system.
 Three high-profile bank failures since March have rattled the system, and Wall Street has been on the hunt for the next bank that could suffer a debilitating drop in confidence by its customers.

-Some of the heaviest scrutiny has been on PacWest Bancorp, but it’s rallying for a second day after announcing the sale of a $2.6 billion portfolio of real-estate construction loans.
-It’s up another 7.2% after jumping 19.5% Monday.
+Some of the heaviest scrutiny has been on PacWest Bancorp, but it rallied for a second day after announcing the sale of a $2.6 billion portfolio of real-estate construction loans.
+It rose another 7.9% after jumping 19.5% Monday.

-Most stock markets abroad fell, including a 1.3% drop for Hong Kong and a 1.5% slide for Shanghai.
+Most stock markets abroad fell, including a 1.3% drop for Paris and a 1.5% slide for Shanghai.

 ——